realgrm/snapd-in-Silverblue/README.md

 - https://github.com/coreos/rpm-ostree/issues/337#issuecomment-620077671
 - https://snapcraft.io/docs/home-outside-home

+## What it tries to do
+- create a symlink in /snap to /var/lib/snapd/snap
+- create a bind mount in /home with /var/home.
+This is optional during install
+- replace /var/home to /home in /etc/passwd
+- create service to run on start up to make sure changes are mantained
+- install snapd if it's not installed

-## Current results:
+## Current status:
-Based on some tests on VM, it's working.
+Based on some tests on VM
+- install.sh: it's working
+- snapdSB.sh: it's woking
+- snapdSB.service: not working
+- uninstall.sh: working
+- snapdSB_uninstall.service: not working

 Bind mount /home with /var/home is necessary to run snap in classic mode.
 But if applied, I don't know the full implications of it and